null0x/syncbuddy/README.md

   tmp_dir: /tmp/sync
 ```

-The `recipient` field specifies the GPG identity (public key) to use for encryption. `tmp_dir` defines the temporary directory where SyncMate stores intermediate data during encryption and decryption.
-This directory is deleted when SyncMate terminates.
+The `recipient` field specifies the GPG identity (public key) to use for encryption. `tmp_dir` defines the temporary directory where SyncBuddy stores intermediate data during encryption and decryption.
+This directory is deleted when SyncBuddy terminates.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.